newst4rt/Lyrify/README.md

 ### Why Lyrify ?

 Lyrify is built in Python3, and most of its modules rely on the Python standard library, which makes it lightweight in terms of dependencies.
 Furthermore, the application follows a modular design with a dynamic load which only the necessary components are loaded into the programme.
 There is a Full-Width Characters support include Kanji, Kana and all other full-width letters and aside from that the status handler helps you to understand if something goes wrong.
+The Codes can be determined [here](docs/status_codes.md)

 <table align="right">